Contests & Promotions

 Community Code of Conduct

-This code of conduct is enforced on our YouTube, Twitter, Facebook, Tumblr, Patreon, and Steam Curator channels.
+This code of conduct is enforced on our YouTube, Twitch, Twitter, Facebook, Tumblr, Patreon, and Steam Curator channels.
 Any other social sites are not officially moderated by the Extra Credits crew; it is up to the creators of those communities to decide if they want to enforce this code of conduct, use their own code, or not use a code at all.

 This code of conduct doesn’t change anything about the way that the current Extra Credits community behaves; rather, it exists to give some insight into our moderation process, reinforce our values, and help community members feel comfortable posting in our spaces and welcoming new viewers to these spaces.

-Unlike many other YouTube channels, we actively moderate our comments sections to promote healthy, productive, and educational discussion among viewers.
+We actively moderate our comments sections to promote healthy, productive, and educational discussion among viewers.
 Above all else, we reserve the right to delete user-submitted content that we deem offensive, spammy, off-topic, or otherwise inappropriate for our audience.

 “There is a difference between discourse for the purpose of understanding, and discourse for the purpose of undermining” (quote attributed to @amandaseales).
 We’re pretty good at telling the difference between someone who is genuine, polite, and well-meaning in their comments (even if they disagree with the video’s content or with other commenters), versus someone who is trolling, antagonistic, and demeaning towards others.